 That being said, if you have a dog that often makes a break for it when they spot any movement or has a history of just following their nose, then this might be a worthy addition to your dog camping gear checklist.

-Towels are not a nice to have dog gear item.
+Towels are not just “nice to have” dog camping gear items.
 They are a requirement for going camping with a dog.
 If you think you need three towels for your dog, then take 6.
 Trust me.

 Woody hates the rain, so he isn’t a fan of going outside when it’s wet.
 But, if he is forced out into the rain then he makes sure he comes back soaking wet and dripping.
 Any puddle or lake he sees he will jump into it.